markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Trailing spaces in the content line do not cause a line break:
+Trailing spaces or tabs in the content line do not cause a hard line break:

 ```````````````````````````````` example
 Foo